HouzuoGuo/laitos/README.md

     ./websh -configfilepath=/path/to/config.json

-Invoke the API service from command line:
+To test run the API service, use curl from command line:

     curl -v 'https://localhost:12321/my_secret_endpoint_name_without_leading_slash' --data-ascii 'Body=MYSECRETecho hello world'

 General notes:

-- If there is a PIN mismatch, the response code will be 404.
+- Write PIN characters in front of the command to run.
+If there is a PIN mismatch, the HTTP response code will be 404.
-- The API endpoint looks for PIN and shell statement together, in form parameter "Body".
-- Do not insert extra space(s) between the secret PIN and your shell statement.
+- "Body" is the parameter in which the API looks for PIN and command statement.
+It is not necessary to insert extra space(s) between the PIN and command statement.
 - Use prefix `#o skip_len output_len` to skip certain number of characters in command response, and temporary override response length restriction to the specified value.

 Notes for Twilio phone-number hook: